YourthYQ/Notebook-UCLA_CS35L/C Debugging & Optimization.md

 ```console
 (gdb) fin
 ```

+## Breakpoints and Watchpoints

+### 1. Breakpoints are one of the most powerful features of GDB.
+You can set a breakpoint at specific functions or line numbers (`break`), causing the program to pause execution when it reaches these points.
+This lets you examine the program's state in detail.

 You can use **breakpoints** to stop the program at a certain instruction, typically a function name.
 Creating a breakpoint: